 Habitat For a holiday let, The Chalet garden is large and we are working with various organisations to make the most of it while maximising it as a space for you to enjoy.

-The Bee Conservation Trust and Devon Wildlife Fundare advising us on appropriate planting to help bees, butterflies and other insects, which will in turn bring other wildlife into the garden.
+The Bee Conservation Trust and Devon Wildlife Trustare advising us on habitat with appropriate planting to help bees, butterflies and other insects, which will in turn bring other wildlife into the garden.
 We have chosen garden plants that encourage and help bees and insects, as well as planting wildflowers and leaving an area of the garden with longer grass.
 The rustic seating area is in this wildlife zone and the area is purposefully less ‘manicured’ than other parts of the garden, with bark and old tree trucks contributing to habitat.
 There are butterfly and insect homes, and bird boxes to provide further habitat.
 It’s an interesting area to explore with curious minds, or just a great place to sit, relax and soak up nature, with the added bonus of a really great view towards the sea!

 At appropriate times of the year, there is a bird feeding station which you can see clearly from the dining table in The Chalet.
 So you can sit and watch the garden birds while enjoying your morning cup of coffee.